K-Line Truxton – Blonde

 Beautiful in its simplicity – limitless in its range.
 For nearly 60 years the single cutaway design has provided a platform for country to modern rock guitar and everything in between.

 Looking for something a little different from standard single coil pickups?
-The K-Line Truxton Special offers the choice of P90, mini humbucker or Firebird pickups.
+The K-Line Truxton Special is equipped with Lollar Charlie Christian pickups for big deep tone.
 After a tireless search we have found the best bridge system for the Truxton Special in the Hipshot Hardtail.
 It achieves a piano-like tone that resonates for days!
 Also, the Hipshot Hardtail spacing allows for proper pole and string spacing.

 Review of Truxton from The ToneQuest Report